montalvomiguelo/shopify-theme-scaffold/README.md

 ## Development Builds
 Running `gulp` command will compile all of your files into the `.build` directory in the directory structure expected by Shopify.
-You can run `gulp dist` to additionally generate a `.zip` file, packaging these files up for direct upload through the Shopify Admin interface.

 If you're familiar with the [Theme Kit][] command line tool, just add your theme configuration details to a `config.yml` file in the `.build` directory, then